Wolf Brother: Reception

 Wolf Brother was generally well received by critics.

 Writing for The Guardian, Claire Armitstead called Wolf Brother a "rattling read" and noted that it "has a nicely detailed setting and covers enough reader interests – friendship, adventure – even pets."
 Publishers Weekly praised the book, calling it "part riveting nature story, part rite of passage saga.
 Torak's coming-of-age tale will keep the pages turning."

 Almost all reviews praised the book's themes of courage, bravery and friendship.
 Many critics also commented on the story's oddest aspect of telling a few chapters of the book from the point of view of a wolf.
 Paver has also stated it was one of the hardest aspects of opticals.

 Translations

-The book has been translated into Chinese, Spanish, French, Czech, Slovak, Polish, Vietnamese, Bulgarian, Japanese, German, Dutch, Swedish, Portuguese, Italian, Hebrew, Finnish, Norwegian, Russian, Serbian, Hungarian, Latvian, Danish, Indonesian, Romanian, Icelandic, Turkish, Slovenian and Faroese (Faroe Islands).
+The book has been translated into Chinese, Spanish, French, Czech, Slovak, Polish, Vietnamese, Bulgarian, Japanese, German, Dutch, Swedish, Portuguese, Italian, Hebrew, Finnish, Norwegian, Russian, Serbian, Spanish, Hungarian, Latvian, Danish, Indonesian, Romanian, Icelandic, Turkish, Slovenian and Faroese (Faroe Islands).